-For more information, visit the website of the Czech Ministry of Interior: www.mvcr.cz/mvcren/article/third-country-nationals-is-my-license-valid-in-the-cr-may-i-do-i-have-to-replace-it-with-a-czech-driving-license.aspx driving license, identification, and vehicle registration documents with you in your car as it may cost you a fine if you do not have them.
+Always carry your documents - driving license, identification card, and vehicle registration documents with you in your car as it may cost you a fine if you do not have them.
 You must purchase a sticker to travel on Czech motorways.
-You can buy annual, 1-month, or 10-day passes, and they are available at border crossings, post offices and larger gas stations.
+You can buy an annual, 1-month, or 10-day passes, they are available at border crossings, post offices and larger gas stations.
 Place the sticker on the lower right corner of the windshield (as viewed from the driver's seat).
 Rented cars will have this sticker already.